nmstate/nmstate/README.md

 ## Limitations

-* Maximum supported number of interfaces in a single desire state is 1000.
+* The maximum supported number of interfaces in a single desire state is 1000.

 ## Changelog